srtgn/fatigue/README.md

 # fatigue
-Implementation of the fatigue model for plain concrete [A. Alliche, 2004] under uniaxial compressive loading (stress driven algorithm)
+Implementation of the fatigue models:
+- A. Alliche (2004) for plain concrete under uniaxial compressive loading (stress driven algorithm)
+- Enhanced rule